 There are 1,265 spaces in three parking lots.
-Pay parking is in effect at the Anacortes Terminal.
+Pay parking is in effect at the Anacortes Terminal, and spots can't be reserved in advance.

 - 1 day (0-24 hours) - $5.00

-There is a lower lot to the right of the toll booths, closer to the terminal which provides parking for disabled customers as well as others, and the newly expanded parking area up a hill and to the left of the terminal.
+There is a lower lot close to the terminal building, which provides parking for disabled customers as well as others, and there is an expanded parking area up the hill and to the left of the terminal.

-Park & Pay for up to three weeks on location at one of our six conveniently located electronic pay boxes with cash or credit card.
+Park & Pay for up to three weeks at one of the six conveniently located electronic pay boxes with cash or credit card.
+Parking spaces cannot be reserved in advance.
 To remotely add time call Call To Park at 1-877-647-4707.
 You will need to know your Stall #, Station #124939 and your license number.
-Contact 206-729-0241 for additional parking information.
-For weekend service between 8AM and 6PM please contact 360-239-7397
+Contact (206)729-0241 for additional parking information.
+For weekend service between 8AM and 6PM please contact (360)239-7397.

-Monthly parking permits sold by calendar month only.
-Customers wishing to purchase a monthly or seasonal permit may call Diamond Parking Services at 1-800-828-4197.
-You may also purchase your permit online at: Diamond Parking.
+Customers wishing to purchase a monthly or seasonal permit may call Diamond Parking Services at 1-800-828-4197 or purchase online at Diamond Parking.
 Please order your monthly permit by the 15th of the prior month to ensure timely receipt of your permit.

 There is no charge for disabled parking customers displaying a valid disabled parking placard or license plate.
 There are 18 ADA spaces available.
 It’s important to note that when all the sign posted ADA spaces are filled in a WSF lot, customers are allowed to park in any empty space, for free, with their ADA placard, except those spaces reserved for other uses (e.g., carpool and Ferry System employee vehicles).

 From the Seattle-Tacoma International Airport, allow a minimum of 2 1/2 hours driving time to Anacortes and plan to arrive at least an hour before your ferry is scheduled to depart.
 Follow road signs to the freeway.
 Drive north to enter eastbound on 518.
 You will need to get on I-5 North, just follow the road signs.
 Take I-5 North for approximately 85 miles to state route 20.
 Take exit 230, turn left at the light and follow the signs into downtown Anacortes.
-Turn left on 12th Street - our terminal is 4-5 miles outside town.
+Turn left on 12th Street.
+Our terminal is 4 to 5 miles outside town.

 When traveling from Sea-Tac Airport to Anacortes there is a shuttle from Sea-Tac Airport to our Anacortes Dock.
-For schedule and fare information call 1-866-235-5247, or check online at: Bellair Airporter.
+For schedule and fare information call 1-866-235-5247 or check Bellair Airporter.

 Island Airporter is another service that provides transportation from Sea-Tac Airport to Friday Harbor.
-To contact them for fare and schedule information you can call them at 1-360-378-7438 or check their web site at: Island Airporter.
+To contact them for fare and schedule information, call (360) 378-7438 or check Island Airporter.

 While motorcycles are not, by Washington Administrative Code (WAC 468-300-700), a preferential loading category of users, they are often loaded prior to automobiles for operational and staging purposes.
 Arrival at the dock after vehicle load has commenced requires motorcycles to wait until all cars have been loaded for the next motorcycle loading opportunity.
 Motorcycles should proceed, while on the dock, at no more than 10 mph.
 Use caution when car decks are wet.
 The following information details specific staging for this terminal: